-Students, faculty, and staff are expected to comply with The Computing Privileges and Responsibilities Acceptable Use Policy (/info/computing-aup/).
-Among other things, this policy prohibits violation of copyright laws, including illegal file sharing, the transportation of obscene materials across state lines, and unauthorized access to private information, whether obtained through direct "hacking" or by "social engineering" methods.
-University computers and data networks, including electronic mail systems, may not be used by students for commercial business purposes not authorized by the University.
+Students are expected to comply with the Student Computing Policy (/enrollmentbulletin/policies/student-computing-policy/) and The Computing Privileges and Responsibilities Acceptable Use Policy (/info/computing-aup/).
+Among other things, these policies prohibit sharing Vanderbilt University passwords, violation of copyright laws, including illegal file sharing, the transportation of obscene materials across state lines, and unauthorized access to private information, whether obtained through direct "hacking" or by "social engineering" methods.
+University computers and data networks, including electronic mail systems, may not be used by students for commercial business purposes not authorized by the University or to harass another by threats, obscenities, or repeated unwanted emails.
 In addition to sanctions through University accountability proceedings, computing and data network privileges may be revoked in appropriate circumstances.